Table Of Contents

 How To Interpret Your SaaS Magic Number

-If your SaaS Magic Number is greater than 1, it means the strategies you are using are efficient and sustainable – and you can use more similar ones to further increase your margins.
+If your SaaS Magic Number is greater than 1, your strategies are efficient and sustainable – and you can use similar ones to increase your margins further.

 What Metrics Relate To The SaaS Magic Number?